Waterville, Minnesota

-Waterville is a town in Le Sueur County, Minnesota, United States.
+Waterville is a city in Le Sueur County, Minnesota, United States.
 The population was 1,868 at the 2010 census.
 It is close to Sakatah Lake State Park on the Cannon River.

 Waterville has a yearly celebration called "Bullhead Days," and it is held in early June; the residents of the town get together for food, fun, a parade, a carnival, and fireworks.

-Waterville houses many attractions, such as a 'Bar 'n Grill' known as 'The Corner Bar', as well as its own Waterpark, Kamp Dells.

 History

 Waterville was platted in 1856 by nine New England natives.
 The name "Waterville" comes from, Waterville, Maine, E.I.
 Wright's, a member of the group, hometown.
 It is also mixed with the fact that it is positioned between Lake Tetonka and Lake Sakatah.
 A post office has been in operation at Waterville since 1856.
 Waterville was incorporated as a city in 1898.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.34 sqmi, of which 1.70 sqmi is land and 0.64 sqmi is water.

 Minnesota State Highways 13 and 60 are two of the main routes in the city.